jspecify/jspecify/docs/spec.md

     > This rule refers specifically to a "class or array type," as distinct from
     > other types like type variables and [intersection types].

+> When code dereferences an expression, we anticipate that tools will check
+> whether the expression is null-exclusive under every parameterization.

 ## Nullness-subtype-establishing path